Maxim's Caterers

-Founded in 1956, the company operates over 1,000 outlets in Hong Kong, China, Cambodia and Vietnam.
+Founded in 1956, the company operates over 1,000 outlets in Hong Kong, mainland China, Cambodia and Vietnam.
 These include bakeries, fast food shops restaurants and Starbucks coffee shop licences.
 Maxim's restaurants have been targeted by conservation campaigners concerned with Maxim's previous sale of shark fins, and for controversial comments made by Annie Wu, daughter of one of Maxim's founders, during the 2019–2020 Hong Kong protests.